 - Teachers learn better ways to teach and Administrators learn more effective ways to lead – Professional development for teachers makes them more efficient in their evaluations and presentations by exposing them to new delivery methods and lecture styles.
 Administrators learn strategies to be more effective and efficient in how they lead their staff.

-- Better organization and planning skills – PD training enables teachers to become more organized and better at time management.
-It allows them to give more time to students rather than paperwork.
+- Better organization and planning skills – PD training enables teachers and administrators to become more organized and better at time management.
+It allows them to give more time to students/staff rather than paperwork.

-- Teachers gain knowledge and insight – When teachers participate in professional development programs, it enables them to expand their knowledge base.
+- Educators gain knowledge and insight – When educators participate in professional development programs, it enables them to expand their knowledge base.
 It will make them experts in the subject areas they teach.

 - Continuing education – By means of professional development programs, teachers can learn from specialists and upgrade their skills and knowledge.
 PD provides teachers with technical assistance, leadership resources, and consultative services, with improved student achievement as the main goal.